capralifecycle/liflig-http4k-setup/README.md

 - Convenience function for explicit handling of errors that helps to return error response in standard error format and logs throwable in API request log.

+We use the following standard for error response json body: https://datatracker.ietf.org/doc/html/rfc7807

 ## Build & Test

 ```sh